-Fed's Dudley Pushes two-Year Yield to Near a 2017 High
+Fed's Dudley Pushes Two-Year Yield to Near a 2017 High

 Continue Reading Below

 His remarks followed the Fed's decision last week to raise short-term interest rates.
-Fed officials stuck to their projections earlier this year of an additional rate increase in 2017 and three more in 2018, even as some investors expect slowing inflation to derail the Fed's plan.
+Fed officials stuck to their projections of an additional rate increase in 2017 and three more in 2018, even as some investors expect slowing inflation to derail the Fed's plan.

-Monday's selling concentrated on short-term Treasury debt as their yields are highly sensitive to the Fed's rate policy outlook.
-The yield on the two-year note was 1.356% in recent trading, according to Tradeweb, compared with 1.319% Friday.
-Yields rise as bond prices fall.

 Continue Reading Below